Mat0108/ProjectTimer/README.md

 ## Database

- This project use mongodb for the databse to save all the datas.
-We also use mongo-express to see all the datas visually.
+ This project use mongodb for the database to save all the data.
+We also use mongo-express to see all the data visually.
 To access the mongo-express, you need to go to http://localhost:8081 and a username and password will be demanded to have access to the data.
  ```
  Username : timer
  Password : timerpass